 The world is not ruled by doctors, engineers, and financial experts alone; sociologists too share in the booty and they pull their weight in certain areas of human life, in which even an engineer or doctor may not be able to feature.

-This post focuses on employment opportunities for sociologist in the coming year, that is, best jobs for anyone with a sociology degree in 2018.
+This post focuses on employment opportunities for sociologist in the coming year, that is, best jobs for anyone with a sociology degree.

 Here they are: